Phishbate/cyber-training/Courses/identity-safety.md

 However, it’s difficult to justify the cost with all the free tools available from reputable companies like Experian, Credit Karma, and various credit card issuers.
 If you want the convenience of a paid subscription and added bells and whistles, you might find a paid identity monitoring service makes sense.

-## Summary
+## Conclusion & Recap

+### Key Takeaways

 Protecting your identity can seem complicated, so here are 10 simple identity security tips:

 1. Secure your personal documents at home, when you are travelling and if you need to destroy them.
 2. Secure your computer and mobile phone with security software and strong passwords and avoid using public computers for sensitive activities.
 3. Be cautious about using social media and limit the amount of personal information you publish online.
 4. Secure your computer and mobile phone with security software and strong passwords and avoid using public computers for sensitive activities.